IBM/openapi-to-graphql/docs/tutorials/cli_loopback.md

 # OASGraph Quickstart tutorial

-The purpose of this tutorial is to show how easy it is to use OASGraph.
+The purpose of this tutorial is to show how easy it is to use OASGraph CLI in combination with LoopBack.

 With just a single command line instruction, `oasgraph <OAS JSON file path or remote url>`, you can get a GraphQL server running.